junshim/junshim.github.io/_posts/2024/2024-06-20-Dynamic_Throttling.md

 SSDs in enterprise systems.

 # Motivation Problem
-### >
+### > The poor write endurance of NAND flash memory

 # Key Idea
 ### > Make throttling decisons dynamically based on the predicted future write demand of a workload
 the required SSD lifetime can be guraneed with less performance dgradation.

+## > Self-recovery effect of floating-gate transistors
+Improves the endurance of SSDs
+Enabling to guarantee the required lifetime with less write throttling.

 # Note for Remembering